 apply for and was awarded several grants through the State

 Over time the board diminished and eventually a new board was gathered in 2005.

 This board changed the name of the non-profit from Historic DeLand Inc. to

 Dutton House Inc to reduce confusion with the Historical Society of DeLand.

-This board also applied for and was awarded several grants and
+This board also applied for and was awarded two grants and

 restoration continued until 2008.

 Although Dutton House Inc was approved for several State grants in 2008

 because of the recession no historic restoration funding was allocated.